 - To be paid, you must file a claim with the Bankruptcy Court before the bar date.
 Assuming you have a validly filed claim, you will be paid pursuant to the plan.
+Read the plan to see how it intends to treat your type of claim.
 Most plans pay claims in the following order Administrative, Secured, Priority, General Unsecured.
 We typically disburse plan payments monthly on the last business day of the month.
 You may not be paid if the debtor has not made their plan payment as intended.
 Press 'Case Information' on the menu bar above to review current payment status.

 - Where do I file my claim?

 - Claims are filed with the bankruptcy court.
 They can be filed electronically or by paper.
 Your notice of bankruptcy should contain the instructions you need.
 Press HERE to link to the bankruptcy court forms page for more information.
 Use the Proof of Claim form in order to file a claim

 - This depends primarily on the plan.
 Most plans are set to pay monthly.
 Assuming that you have filed a valid claim where the plan contemplates regular payments to you, you should expect those payments monthly.
 Depending on the plan, the amount of the payment may vary.
 If you have a valid unsecured claim, typically you will be paid near the end of the plan.

 - Will I be paid the claim amount I filed or the amount shown in the plan?